imagineLife/big-site/content/k8s/in-depth/storage-classes.md

 Disk Type, replication Type, etc.

 # An Example, StorageClasses By "Tier"
 Here, 3 "tiers" of storage class could be developed, with varying attributes to "match" the tier.
+Then, some less-cumbersome language can be used to describe the storage obejcts (_bronze, silver, and gold_).
 ## Bronze
 A standard disk.
 ```yaml